MichaelDarpino/MIchaelDarpino.github.io/index.md

 ## About Me

 I am a Computer Engineering student with strong foundation in a variety of programming languages as well as hardware design.
-I have experience in programming languages including:
+I have worked with programming languages including:

 * **Java**
 * **C/C++**